Bright Dike

 Chinedu "Bright" Dike (born 2 February 1987) is a retired footballer who played as a forward.
-Born in the United States, he represented the Nigeria national team.
+Born in the United States, he played for the Nigeria national team.

 Career

 College and amateur

 Born in Edmond, Oklahoma, Dike attended Edmond North High School, and played college soccer at the University of Notre Dame from 2005 to 2009, redshirting his junior season in 2007.
 As a senior, he started all 21 games for the Irish, led the team in goals (12) and total points (29), and was named to the all-Big East Championship team.

 During his college years Dike also played one season with the Indiana Invaders in the USL Premier Development League.

 Professional

 Dike was drafted in the first round (12th overall) of the 2010 MLS SuperDraft by Columbus Crew.
 However, after training with the club all preseason, he did not make the squad and was released.
 On 7 April 2010, Dike signed a one-year contract with Portland Timbers.
 He made his professional debut on 22 April 2010 in a game against AC St. Louis.

 Dike recorded his first professional hat trick by scoring three goals in a 22 June 2010 US Open Cup match vs. the Kitsap Pumas.
 During the 2010 USSF D2 Pro League season Dike appeared in 23 matches for Portland in which he scored 10 goals.

 On 19 October 2010 Dike was named as one of the first four players to be signed by the Portland Timbers ahead of their expansion into Major League Soccer in 2011, along with Steve Cronin, Ryan Pore and Eddie Johnson.

 Dike was loaned to USL Pro club Los Angeles Blues on 8 May 2012 and recalled to Portland on 10 July 2012.
 After returning to the Portland, Dike scored 5 goals in the remaining 11 games of the season.

 On 8 February 2013, it was announced that Dike suffered a torn left ACL in a preseason match against Seattle Sounders FC and was expected be out until at least August 2013.